JTaisey389/reading-notes/class102.md

 ### *Example of Italisizing text*
 ###### The asterisk is used to italicize text and give it some flair.
 Additionally, you can italicize specific words in a sentence for additional emphasis.
 *This is how you italicize*

 ### This is how you create an unordered list
 ##### Unordered lists are a great way to organize information within a subject or topic.
-There are multiple symbols that can be used for a list such as -, +, *.
+Multiple symbols can be used for a list such as -, +, *.

 This is an unordered list
 - Water plants